galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ```

 where <br>
-- ```--package``` is the name of a java package.
+- ```--package``` is the name of a Java package.
 This parameter is mandatory.
 Use the provided example to help you to understand how you might create unique names for your Java test packages.
 Sections can reflect your company, organisation, the application under test, or any other name-spacing of your choice.
 The value chosen influences the names of the folders, OSGi bundles, Maven coordinates, and the eventual Java package name in which example tests are created.
 The name must be all lower-case letters and numbers (`a-z`, `0-9`), with `.` (period) character separators.
 No part of the name can clash with a Java language reserved word. <br>
 - ```--features``` is a comma-separated list of one or more features of the application that you are going to test.
-This parameter is optional, defaulting to ‘test’.
+This parameter is optional, defaulting to `test`.
 The entries in this list influence the names of some folders, OSGi bundles, Maven coordinates and Java class names of the generated example tests.
 In the example provided, the banking application under test might have a `payee` section and an `account` section which need testing.
 Creating subcomponents of your test suite to test these features or components of the application creates a naming structure in which your tests can be organised.
 These names must be lower-case letters and numbers (`a-z`, `0-9`), with no `.` (period) or special characters.
 No part of the name can clash with a Java language reserved word. <br>
 - ```--force``` is an optional flag.
-If the flag is missing, then any file that the tool tries to create which already exists causes a failure, and the original file is preserved.
+If the flag is missing, then any file that the Galasa CLI tool tries to create which already exists causes a failure, and the original file is preserved.
 If this flag is used, then such files are silently over-written.
 Use this option carefully to avoid some of your files being over-written, resulting in the loss of some of your data.

 ## Understanding the generated artifacts

-Running the Galasa CLI `project create` command creates a number of files in the following standard folder structure:
+Running the example Galasa CLI `project create` command creates a number of files in the following standard folder structure:

 ```
 ────dev.galasa.example.banking